-Several of our customers ask us ‘how can we provide agents the ability to leave pre-recorded messages on a customers’ voicemail system’.
+Several of our customers ask us, "how can we provide agents the ability to leave pre-recorded messages on a customers' voicemail system" inside the Amazon Connect Contact Center.
 This is also known as Voice Drop.

-Many companies require the need to make outbound calls to contacts and if the agent gets a voicemail, they want to leave an automated message.
+Many companies require the need to make outbound calls to customer profiles and if the agent gets a voicemail, they want to leave an automated message.
 This frees up the agent to do other work.
-Therefore when an agent gets a voicemail, after the beep, they press the ‘Voice Drop’ button.
+Therefore, the agent uses the AWS Connect outbound API to initiate the outbound call, and when the agent gets a voicemail, after the beep, they press the 'Voice Drop' button in their Amazon Connect instance.
 This disconnects the agent from the call, and the phone system will leave the message and then disconnect.

 What types are messages are left?

-When a system is leaving a message they are 2 types of messages that really can be left.
-One that uses TTS (Text To Speech), or one that uses recorded audio.
+When the Contact Center solution is leaving a message, there are two types of messages that can be left to reach people about customer issues.
+One that uses TTS (Text To Speech), the other uses recorded audio.

 When to use TTS

-TTS is great if you want to provide an automated, yet personalised experience.
+TTS is great if you want to provide an automated, yet personalized experience.
 For example:

-“Hello, Mrs Ahmed, this is Your Company leaving you a message regarding your recent order.
-The table will be with you tomorrow between, 9-11am.
-If you need to change this simply return our call”
+"Hello Mrs. Ahmed, this is [Your Company] leaving you a message regarding your recent order.
+The table will be with you tomorrow between, 9 and 11 a.m.
+If you need to change this, simply return our call."

-This provides a high degree of personalization, with reference to the customers, name, item and delivery slot information.
+This provides a high degree of high quality personalization, with reference to the customer profile, including name, item and delivery slot information.
 As Amazon Connect uses Amazon Polly for TTS, there is a range of languages and personalities that can be used, including the impressive NTTS languages.

 When to use Recorded Audio